 “I thought I was leaving on my own volition,” Jarvis observed in 2008.
 “It turns out they would have let me go, because there was no organ anymore.
 The new owners [Doubleday & Co. bought controlling interest in the Mets in January 1980] didn’t want it.
 They made it clear they didn’t want the music.”
 She was also saddened that her beloved Thomas organ vanished.
 51 Many fans wanted her back — for years at Shea Stadium’s annual Banner Day, calls for her return were visible.

 According to a 1986 feature about stadium organists, Mets spokesman Dennis D’Agostino said that after Jarvis left, the team’s new ownership simply wanted to make a change, and the decision had nothing to do with market research (in contrast to the Seattle Mariners, whose marketing department made a demographic study).52 In particular, it was new general manager Frank Cashen who brought in programmed music, admitting, “I’ve never been a disciple of the organ.”53 One may debate whether preference for an organ over canned tunes is generational.
-Yet even though more than 30 years have passed since Jarvis left the ballpark, fans who heard her play still reminisce fondly.
+Yet even though nearly 40 years have passed since Jarvis left the ballpark, fans who heard her play still reminisce fondly.